eocooksley535/yandiya-cbm-library/README.md

 * Odoo Module to interact with the python library
 * Web UI to interact with the python library - using pyscript
+* pip package to simlify instillation of library

 ## Authors